 In 1982, the FIA launched the Group B series; a rally championship without a single sign of humanized rules.
 Aerodynamic rally cars with ridiculously powerful engines were let loose on the tight dirt tracks.
 The FIA announced a Group B Circuit Series in 1984 and Ferrari wanted to join.
 They had to build 200 examples of the 288 GTO to homologate the version that was intended for racing.
 By the time they finished building the required road and racing cars (288 GTO Evoluzione), the Group B was discontinued because it was too dangerous.
 Ferrari eventually built and sold 272 units of the 288 GTO, but were left with six Evoluziones.

 Enzo Ferrari was getting older and decided he wanted to shock the world one more time with the building of an extreme road car.
 Pininfarina designer Leonardo Fioravanti, who also designed the 288 GTO, used the Evoluzione as a base model for this upcoming road car.
-After a development of just 13 months the F40 was revealed at the 1987 Frankfurt Motor Show.
+After a development of just 13 months the F40 reveal was planned at the 1987 Frankfurt Motor Show, but instead was revealed in Maranello as FIAT wanted to have as much attention going towards the Alfa Romeo 164.
 This was just in time for the 40th anniversary, hence the name F40.
 Ferrari was able to make the whole room speechless.

 The main purpose of the Ferrari F40 was to be the fastest and most exiting car on the public road.
 Initially, Ferrari wanted to sell 400 examples, but demand was so big (over 3000 people showed their interests) they expanded the production to 1311 units.

 These are all the race versions of the Ferrari F40